symphonists/search_index/README.markdown

 * `Depth` is the maximum number of search results pages the user clicked through

 ## Known issues
-* you can not order results by relevance score when using a single Data Source.
-This is only available when using the custom Search Index Data Source
+* you can not order results by relevance score when using a single data source.
+This is only available when using the custom Search Index data source

 ## Changelog